 A news column from December 1878 suggests that John Kehoe, executed that month as the alleged king of Pennsylvania’s “Molly Maguires,” did not die in bitterness.
 A Philadelphia reporter who recorded Kehoe’s execution described two Masses held on the morning of the hanging.
 At Pottsville Jail, six nuns decorated a work cell routinely used to store shoes made by the jail’s prisoners.
 The nuns draped the cell walls with white muslin and attached pine boughs to the draperies.
 They inserted candles into white plaster candleholders and placed them on a small altar, where the amber flames warmed the early morning gloom.
 “As I entered this in the dark hours of the morning,” the reporter said, “the chill look of the prison was left behind and there in a convict cell was a perfect fac-simile of a convent chapel.”

-The priests’ vestments of white and gold showed the day, December 18, as a feast day of the Blessed Mother.
+The priests’ vestments of white and gold signaled that date, December 18, as a feast day of the Blessed Mother.
 After the second service, “Kehoe expressed his satisfaction that the day was one of the Virgin Mary’s feast days, for, he said, he had great confidence in her intercessory power.”
 As they ascended the gallows, many of Pennsylvania’s condemned “Mollies” carried crucifixes before them.
 Kehoe carried a lighted candle and wore a rosary around his neck.
 While he strangled to death in a snowstorm, two priests stood at the foot of the gallows.
 One granted the dying man a plenary indulgence.

 The week before Kehoe’s execution, his wife Mary Ann traveled north to Towanda to interview a witness who could secure Kehoe’s commutation.
 She located the witness and a local attorney deposed him.
 The attorney pled with Pennsylvania’s Governor John Hartranft: “To hang Jack Kehoe in the light of this newly discovered evidence would be a piece of judicial murder.
 I think the death warrant ought to be revoked, and further action in the case postponed by the board of pardons till this newly discovered testimony is fully presented to the board, which should in my judgment procure a commutation of the death penalty if not a full pardon.”